 - Oops!Something went wrong.Please try again later.

-The big shareholder groups in Maverix Metals Inc. (TSE:MMX) have power over the company.
-Institutions often own shares in more established companies, while it's not unusual to see insiders own a fair bit of smaller companies.
+If you want to know who really controls Maverix Metals Inc. (TSE:MMX), then you'll have to look at the makeup of its share registry.
+Insiders often own a large chunk of younger, smaller, companies while huge companies tend to have institutions as shareholders.
 I generally like to see some degree of insider ownership, even if only a little.
 As Nassim Nicholas Taleb said, 'Don’t tell me what you think, tell me what you have in your portfolio.

 What Does The Institutional Ownership Tell Us About Maverix Metals?